Police Department: (603) 887-2080

 The mission of the Chester Police Department, in partnership with the community, is to promote and maintain a peaceful, safe and secure environment.
 The Department recognizes its members as its most valuable resource, and will strive to maintain the quality of public service through committed leadership, supervisory direction, career development, and training.

-I am pleased to announce that our vacant Administrative Assistant position has been filled.
-Heather Paquette of Sandown, N.H. has joined our team.
+I am pleased to announce that our Detective position has been filled.
+Kennedy Richard of Londonderry, N.H. has joined our team.

-The Administrative Assistant position within our agency is a huge asset and I am excited to have her serve our community.
+The Detective position within our agency will be a huge asset and I am excited to have him serve our community.

-Please give the police department a call and welcome Heather to our family.
+Please give the police department a call and welcome Kennedy to our family.

 As a friendly reminded I would like to provide the New Hampshire law relative to licensing dogs: